alphagov/govuk-design-system/src/community/design-system-day/speaker-information.md

 Gordon is a Research Fellow at the Scottish Government on the First Ministers Digital Fellowship Programme.
 His professional life started as a code monkey in the private sector and has ranged from Chief Technical Architect at if.com, scalability guru at bet365 and ending up as a Silicon Valley VP Engineering.
 He has worked in public policy in London, Belfast and Scotland.

 ### Jane Martin (Government Digital Service)
-Jane is a senior service designer at the Government Digital Service.
+Jane is a Senior Service Designer at the Government Digital Service.
 Before this she worked for 20 years as a theatre producer and specialist in arts-based methods in international development.
 She's worked in over 20 countries including 10 years in Cambodia, working with some of the most marginalised groups in the country.

 ### Betty Mwema (Government Digital Service)
 Betty Mwema is a senior service designer in the GOV.UK Forms team at the Government Digital Service.
 She has worked in the social and private sectors for 7 years, with a strong emphasis on inclusivity and ethics.
 Betty enjoys creating and improving design methods, to ensure that we equitably and inclusively meet the needs of users.